AZO234/NP2kai/README.md

 Fonts are **NOT** included in the AUR package.

 *temporary*<br>
-It seems slow xnp2kai's dialog now, on Ubuntu GNOME.<br>
+It seems that xnp2kai's dialog is slow on Ubuntu GNOME.<br>
-(Maybe GTK issue.
-No problem on Ubuntu MATE.)<br>
+(Maybe it's a GTK issue, there's no problem on Ubuntu MATE.)<br>
-This issue is can aboid with follow command when starting
+This issue is can be avoided with the following command when running xnp21kai:
 ```
-$ dbus-launch --exit-with-session xnp2kai
+dbus-launch --exit-with-session xnp21kai
 ```

 <details><summary>